Scenario-based professional development for special education teachers.

 Practice-Based Teacher Education at Scale

-High-fidelity VR scenarios replicate real SPED classroom challenges — meltdowns, elopement, sensory overload, co-teaching friction, and difficult parent conferences.
-Teachers practice response protocols in a zero-risk environment.
+Branching, text-and-media scenarios that replicate common SPED classroom situations — behavioral escalation, elopement, sensory overload, co-teaching friction, and difficult parent conferences.
+Educators rehearse response decisions in a no-risk environment.

 Adaptive Difficulty Scaling

-AI adjusts scenario complexity based on teacher performance.
-Novice educators start with structured prompts and scaffolds; experienced teachers face ambiguous, multi-variable situations that demand expert clinical judgment.
+Scenario complexity adjusts based on educator responses.
+Novice educators start with structured prompts and scaffolds; experienced educators face ambiguous, multi-variable situations that call for professional judgment.

 IEP Meeting Facilitation

-Simulated IEP meetings with AI-generated parent personas — including adversarial, anxious, and disengaged archetypes.
-Teachers practice trauma-informed facilitation and legal compliance in realistic high-stakes settings.
+Simulated IEP meetings with scripted parent personas — anxious, disengaged, and in disagreement — so educators can rehearse difficult conversations.
+Educators practice trauma-informed facilitation and procedural awareness in realistic settings.

 District Integration